raspberrypilearning/ada-code-samples/projects/coursepal/README.md

-This is teh supporting page for teh CoursePal Advanced Project on Ada CS
+This is the supporting page for teh CoursePal Advanced Project on Ada CS